ikhoury/blog.issakhoury.me/_posts/2021-07-10-data-refinery.md

 ### Silver Data Security

 This layer contains data that can be used by an engineer to curate datasets for downstream consumers.
-Regular data users should not have access to this layer as it is typically in an inefficient format to serve their access patterns.
+Regular data users are encouraged to explore these datasets, come up with new use cases, and then work together with engineers to build a more curated view of the data they need.

 ## Gold - The Curated Layer